Record and Playback Plugin

 The StartPlayback

-interface is used to initiate a playback action in signal mode.
+interface is used to start a signal-mode playback action.
 Its interface definition is as follows:

 message StartPlaybackReq {